tango-controls/rfc/8/README.md

 ---
 domain: rfc.tango-controls.org
-shortname: X/SERVER
+shortname: 8/SERVER
 name: Device Server Model
 status: raw
 editor:
+contributors: Piotr Goryl, Vincent Hardion
 ---

-This document provides Device Server specification.
+This document provides the specification of the Device Server.

 See also: 2/Device